Lockyz-Media/bit/README.md

 Bit 2024.1
 - Updated the command handler to allow for user-installable apps
 - Added lanaguage option to the config file (defaults to English, currently only English is available but more will be supported in the future)
+- Added a devmode.
+Will log literally EVERYTHING the bot does!